nheron/droolsonboarding/gettingStarted/lesson_3.md

 In lesson 1 et 2, we concentrate on how the rule engine works in the first lesson.
 In the second lesson, we introduced how to express constraint between facts.
 In this lesson, we will concentrate on the available constraint in the drools language.
+The reader has to create a test classes called TestLesson3 like for lesson2.

 ## Some more classes
 To be able to see some more advanced features, we are goig to add 2 new classes in src/main/java droolscours package.